Most Talked-About Controversies Linked to Paris Hilton

 In July 2004, Rick Salomon dropped his lawsuit against the Hilton family after Paris Hilton's privacy lawsuit was thrown out of court.
 Salomon and Red Light District Video agreed to pay Hilton US$400,000 plus a percentage of the tape's sale profit.

-In 2004, the leaked sex tape featuring Paris Hilton and Rick Salomon was released as 1 Night in Paris, further amplifying her global fame.
+In 2004, the sex tape leaked in 2003 with her then-boyfriend Rick Salomon was released as "1 Night in Paris".

 Loading Video...

-On September 7, 2006, Paris Hilton was arrested by the Los Angeles Police Department (LAPD) and charged with driving under the influence of alcohol, with a blood alcohol content of 0.08%.
+On September 7, 2006, Paris Hilton was arrested by the Los Angeles Police Department (LAPD) for driving under the influence of alcohol, with a blood alcohol content of 0.08%.

 November 2006: Hilton's driver's license suspended